pynec/Ms.SSLI/README.md

 Update on miss_analysis_opt.java 9/15/2020

-Started working on the determining hte SSLT (99th percentile of chance distribution).
+Started working on the determining the SSLT (99th percentile of chance distribution).
 Using group B (non-sex specific loci) but matrix needs to be transposed in order to split matrix by individuals.
 So wrote method transpose() that transposes matrices
 Idea: shuffle transposed matrix rows (so by individual) then take the first half and determine frequency of loci then do the same with the second half.
 Will have to do this for multiple iterations.